-Eyeshadow lasts for a considerably longer time than many other skincare products which tend to have a shorter shelf life.
-Whether it’s one of the very best eyeshadow palettes from beauty brand faves such as Nars or Illamasqua or a simple but super effective—and not to mention AFFORDABLE—drugstore purchase, the many ways to wear and style your eyeshadow are endless.
+Eyeshadow (thankfully) lasts for a considerably longer time than many other skincare products, which tend to have a shorter shelf life.
+Which is good because, whether your favorite is one of the very best eyeshadow palettes from beauty brand faves such as Nars or Illamasqua, or a simple but super effective but affordable drugstore purchase, the many ways to wear and style your eyeshadow are endless.

 Does eyeshadow expire?

-According to the FDA, some factors should be considered when it comes to your eyeshadow’s shelf life.
-If eyeshadow is exposed to moisture, dry air, or bacteria from fingers or other dipping instruments, it could go bad quicker.
-For example, if you are regularly applying cream shadow with your fingers, you could notice the product tends to go bad more quickly.
-Make sure to always use clean fingers, or a clean make-up brush, when applying eyeshadow.
+According to the FDA, there are some other factors to consider when it comes to your eyeshadow’s shelf life, too.
+If your eyeshadow is regularly exposed to moisture, dry air, or bacteria from fingers or other dipping instruments, it could go bad quicker.
+For example, if you are regularly applying cream shadow with your fingers, you may notice the product tends to go bad faster.
+Make sure to always use clean fingers, or a clean make-up brush, when applying eyeshadow, to avoid your eyeshadow expiring so fast.

 - The best eyeshadow for dark skin: from creamy mattes to flawless shimmers, these are our top picks